r0busta/go-shopify-reports/README.md

 Implemented reports so far:

 * Total sales turnover by period.
 For the purpose of filling a VAT return with Her Majesty's Revenue and Customs (aka HMRC).
+* Product sales by vendor
+* Product sales by product tag